-This is the normal right foot and ankle bone model of a 56 year old male with right anterior thigh pleomorphic leiomyosarcoma.
+This model is the left foot and ankle bone rendering of a 65-year-old male with left thigh myxoid fibrosarcoma.
+At the time of diagnosis, the patient had metastases to his lungs.
+The patient therefore underwent neoadjuvant radiotherapy, surgery, and adjuvant chemotherapy and was found to have an intermediate grade lesion at the time of diagnosis.
+The patient unfortunately died 9.5 months after diagnosis.
 This is an STL file created from DICOM images of his CT scan which may be used for 3D printing.

 The ankle is a hinge (or ginglymus) joint made of the distal tibia (tibial plafond, medial and posterior malleoli) superiorly and medially, the distal fibula (lateral malleolus) laterally and the talus inferiorly.
 Together, these structures form the ankle “mortise”, which refers to the bony arch.
-The normal range of motion is 20 degrees dorsiflexion and 50 degrees plantarflexion.
 Stability is provided by the anterior talofibular ligament (ATFL), calcaneofibular ligament (CFL), and posterior talofibular ligament (PTFL) laterally, and the superficial and deep deltoid ligaments medially.
 The ankle is one of my most common sites of musculoskeletal injury, including ankle fractures and ankle sprains, due to the ability of the joint to invert and evert.
 The most common ligament involved in the ATFL.

-This model was created from the file STS_014.
+This model was created from the file STS_023.